Learn More

 Variable Definitions:

-Access to Good Parks: The percentage of residents that live within 1/2 mile of a public park that was considered to be in “good condition” by the 2022 LA County Parks Needs Assessment
+Access to Good Parks: The percentage of residents that live within 1/2 mile of a public park that was considered to be in “good condition” by the 2022 LA County Parks Needs Assessment, based on park features such as lighting, cleanliness, restrooms, playgrounds, and other amenities.

 Methodology Note: